 As rental income contributes to calculating borrowing power, buyers can often buy a more expensive investment property than principle place of residence (PPOR).

 Traditionally, rentvesting involves buying cheaper properties further away from capital city centres, with a higher rental yield.

 The idea is that the rentvestor rents, whilst holding an investment property in a less desirable area, that grows in value over time.

 This strategy uses the rentvestor’s borrowing ability in the short -term.
 Hopefully an increase in investment property and salary over time eventually allow the rentvestor to purchase a PPOR.

 In the meantime, they have grown their net worth far more than if they were just renting.

 Rentvesting Cons – Why may Rentvesting be a Bad Idea?

-Whenever considering a financial strategy or investment, it is best to consider risk first.
+Whenever considering a financial strategy or investment, it is best to consider risk in investing first.